beve-org/beve/proposals/adopted/Aligned Complex Arrays Proposal.md

 # BEVE Proposal: Aligned Complex Arrays

-**Status:** Working Draft
+**Status:** Adopted
 **Targets:** BEVE Version 2

 ## Motivation

-The [Aligned Typed Arrays proposal](adopted/Aligned%20Typed%20Arrays%20Proposal.md) gave BEVE zero-copy numeric payloads, and claimed that extensions embedding a typed array — matrices and complex numbers — would gain that support for free.
+The [Aligned Typed Arrays proposal](Aligned%20Typed%20Arrays%20Proposal.md) gave BEVE zero-copy numeric payloads, and claimed that extensions embedding a typed array — matrices and complex numbers — would gain that support for free.
 That claim holds for matrices and does not hold for complex numbers.

 A matrix is: